-Longer‐term objective of this product, normally 2–10 years out.
-It is how we as a product organization intend to deliver on the company's mission.
+The longer‐term objective of this product, normally 2–10 years out.
+It is how we as a product organisation intend to deliver on the company's mission.

 If you’re not tracking user activation metrics, don’t worry.
 This is still a very advanced practice in Visma and the industry.
 According to a recent survey, only 44% of companies do this well.
 A proven way to measure user value and using it to feed into the product strategy is the North Star framework, which you can learn more about in our Index offering.

-39% of digital businesses say they struggle to optimize their offerings because they are unable to analyze the full customer experience (e.g., across devices, across products).
+39% of digital businesses say they struggle to optimise their offerings because they are unable to analyse the full customer experience (e.g. across devices or products).

-The disruptors of today gather analytics on customer behavior one day and ship changes to capitalize on those insights the next.
-They focus on a new definition of “done” that has nothing to do with coding output and everything to do with making a significant impact for the customer.
-In outcome-driven development, “done” means delivering measurable value, not simply completing user stories.
+The disruptors of today gather analytics on customer behavior one day and ship changes to capitalise on those insights the next.
+They focus on a new definition of “done” that has nothing to do with coding output and everything to do with making a significant impact for the customer and user experience.
+In outcome-driven development, “done” means delivering measurable value, not simply completing user stories or shipping features.

 The foundation for all future analysis you’ll do with your analytics platform.
 It’s crucial to get right.
 Instrumenting and maintaining a clean and consistent taxonomy is also one of the most challenging steps to successfully leverage a product analytics tool.